Call4Cloud | MMP-C | Autopilot | Device Preparation

 After we know what we can do with RBAC we are going to create an additional Intune Role.
 But before we do, make sure you have already created a group with the service desk users in it, who need to have access to the BitLocker recovery key report.

-But which permissions are needed to make sure the user could access the Proactive remediations report?
-Let’s take a look at what Microsoft has to say.
+But which permissions are needed to ensure the user can access the Proactive Remediations report?
+Let’s examine Microsoft’s answer.

 These are the permissions needed: